Size and Weight

 Although all flash makers list the height, width, and thickness of their flash units in the manuals, the fact that flashes are not actually cubical makes these numbers not particularly useful on their own.
 All of the flashes bulge in different directions, and there's different degrees of narrowing near the base.
 The Metz 48 AF-1 is nominally smaller than the Sigma EF530-DG, but it's fatter, so it doesn't necessarily take up less space in practice.
 Plus, some companies seem to give the dimensions in the tilted-forward configuration, and others with the flash straight up.

-The important thing is: only the very basic Pentax AF200FG is really small.
-The Pentax AF360FGZ and Metz AF 36 AF-4 might qualify as compact, but the others range from large (Metz 48 AF-1) to quite large (Pentax AF540FGZ, Metz 58 AF-1).
+The important thing is: only the very basic Pentax AF200FG, Metz 24 AF-1, and Tumax DSL28 series are really small.
+The Pentax AF360FGZ and Metz AF 36 AF-5 might qualify as compact, but the others range from large (Metz 44 AF-1) to quite large (Pentax AF540FGZ, Metz 58 AF-2, Sigma EF610 DG).

 Weight

-This list shows weight with four NiMH rechargeable batteries.
-The manuals list the weight without, but since they all use the same batteries and since a flash without power isn't much good, this is more useful.
+This list shows weight with four NiMH rechargeable batteries (about 110g).
+The manuals list the weight without, but since they all use the same batteries and since a flash without power isn't much good, this is more useful for comparison.
 The values also include any required modules.

 • Pentax AF200FG: 300g